Skip to main content

 4. The Bridging Group: Serving as a cohesive link, this group integrates efforts across all domains, recognizing the interconnectedness of various DEI initiatives.

-Effective use of the GDEIB necessitates organizations achieving a minimum rating of level three out of five for each benchmark.
-Not all groups or benchmarks align with all organizations, so these should be customized to meet your organization's needs.
+Effective use of the GDEIB requires organizations to achieve a minimum rating of level three out of five for each benchmark.
+Not all groups or benchmarks align with every organization, so they should be customized to meet your organization's needs.

 The five-tiered rating system encompasses: